-The Coal Authority is continuously striving to increase the accessibility and usability of the site; if you have any questions or suggestions regarding the accessibility of this site, or if you have difficulty using any part of it, please contact us.
+The Coal Authority is continuously working towards increasing the accessibility and usability of the site; if you have any questions or suggestions regarding the accessibility of this site, or if you have difficulty using any part of it, please contact us.
 Your feedback is really important in helping us make the site more usable for everyone.

-Our website complies with best practise according to the government website guidelines published by the Central Office of Information and has been designed to be compatible with the recent version of the following screen readers:
+Our website complies with best practise and has been designed to be compatible with the recent version of the following screen readers:

 Making the text bigger